pbashyal-nmdp/service-gfe-submission/docs/docker.rst

 	docker build -t service-gfe-submssion:latest .

 If the docker image is successfuly built then typing ``docker images`` will show a new image labeled service-gfe-submission.
-For running this image follow the instructions below, except remove the *nmdpbioinformatics/* from the image name.
+For running this image follow the instructions below, except remove the *nmdpbioinformatics* from the image name.

 Pulling the Image
 ----------------------